KDAB/KDAlgorithms/README.md

 std::vector<int> ints{1,2,3,4};
 auto factorial = [](int sub_total, int value) { return sub_total * value; };
 auto result = kdalgorithms::accumulate(int_vector, factorial, 1);
-// result = 24
+// result = 1*1*2*3*4
 ```

 The initial value is the default value for the return type of the mapping function.
-This value must, however, be deducable without having to instantiate the type.
+This value must, however, be deducable without having to instantiate the arguments to the lambda expression.
 That, for example, isn't the case for this function:

 ```